by Starsky Hutch 76

 As he fought his way through Savage’s forces, he was suddenly distracted by a sight so bizarre and horrible that it struck him almost like a physical blow.
 Lined up against the walls were several figures trapped in a crystalline substance, almost like mosquitoes trapped in amber.
 One of those people he recognized.
 It was Gloria Giles, though she was much older than she had been the last time he had seen her.
 Or Gloria Giles Farley as his sources told him she was now known on Earth-Two.
 What was she doing here?

 The butt of a rifle connected with the space between his shoulder blades while he was distracted, knocking him to his knees.
 Fists rained down on him as he fought to rise up again under the assault.
 He had to get up.
 Gloria needed him.

 The future Savage watched over his shoulder with an amused smile.
 He then turned to continue the summoning.
 This time, he would take all Cthulhu had to give.
-After millennia of study, he knew the ancient demon god had so much more to offer than mere immortality.
+After millennia of study, he knew the Old One had so much more to offer than mere immortality.

 “Keep at them!”
 Agent Liberty ordered.
 “They’re all that stands between us and the prize inside.”

 “Do we even know what the prize is?”
 Vixen asked.

 “No,” Odysseus answered for Liberty as he struck one of the enemy soldiers with his sword, severing a cybernetic arm.

 “Then how do we know it’s a prize?”

 “Good question,” Liberty said.
 “The enemy wants it.
 That makes it enough of a prize.”